xiangyisss/zealous-assingment/README.md

 ## Commands

+### `yarn install`

-run `yarn install` from the root of the project to install the dependencies for all of the projects.
+run from the root to install the dependencies for all of the projects.

 ### `yarn build:ui`